Therapeutic Benefits Of Cooked Apples and Cloves

 Cooking vs Raw

-Apples contain fibre and pectin- great for digestion, and also Vitamins A, E, K and rich in polyphenols, a type of antioxidant.
+Apples contain fibre and pectin- great for digestive function, your thriving colonies of friendly bacteria that protect your health and brain function, and also Vitamins A, E, K and rich in polyphenols, a type of antioxidant.
 Antioxidants protect you against free radicals which damage your body and cause chronic disease and cancer.
 Fibre supports digestion and elimination, while pectin acts as a prebiotic.
 Prebiotics are food for the probiotics, acting like a fertilizer for the friendly bacteria to thrive.

-Cooking the apple is more gentle on the tummy, than raw, and at breakfast time we want to be easy on the tummy.
-Raw food requires robust digestion, and not all the compounds in raw vegetables can be broken down and absorbed by the human body.
-In fact, raw vegetables contain compounds that inhibit mineral absorption, as researchers have discovered with leafy greens, vegetables, grains, legumes, beans, all of which contain “anti-nutrients”.
+Peeling and cooking the apple is more gentle on the tummy, and at breakfast time we want to be easy on the tummy.
+Cooking infuses agni energy or heat in food, helping your body digest food.
+Raw fruit is harder to digest than cooked; in Ayurveda, raw fruit contains a lot of soma energy, and requires agni to support your body digest it.
+Raw food also contains compounds that cannot be fully broken down and absorbed by the human body.
+In fact, raw vegetables contain compounds that inhibit mineral absorption, as researchers have discovered, which leafy greens, vegetables, grains, legumes, beans contain, coined as “anti-nutrients”.
 But cooking the food releases these compounds, making them more assimilable for human digestion.
-Ayurveda has known that food needs to be cooked for human consumption for better digestion.
+Ayurveda has known that food needs to be cooked for human consumption for better digestion and absorption of nutrients.

 Ayurveda views that at breakfast time our digestive fire or agni is at its lowest and highest at lunch time, and dips down again after sunset.
-Therefore, lunch can be your biggest meal of the day, while breakfast and dinner comparatively is lighter and easier to digest.
+So raw fruit is better digested when your digestive agni is highest, which is in the afternoon.
+So lunch should be the biggest meal of the day, while breakfast and dinner comparatively are smaller in portion and food should not sit heavy in the tummy.
 Adding cloves in this cooked apple recipe gently opens up physical, circulatory channels of the body, further promoting smoother digestion.
-Cloves are not aggravating to pitta dosha, making this recipe ideal.
+Cloves are not aggravating to pitta dosha, making this recipe ideal for many.

 Modern Science Agrees with Ayurveda- Digestion is Key to Health & Happiness